 Make these spooktacular ghosts using plaster of Paris bandages!
 As it dries hard (very hard – the bandages help reinforce the structure) you can bring Casper out year after year.
 We love it!
 Get the full step-by-step tutorial with pictures, at Ashbee Design.

-5. Footprints in the sand
+5. Footprints in the Sand

 Footprints in the sand by My Kid Craft

-Use wet sand as an easy way to make mould before pouring in your plaster of Paris.
+Use wet sand as an easy way to make a mould before pouring in your plaster of Paris.
 Get the full tutorial over at My Kid Craft.

-6. Pavement chalk
+6. Pavement Chalk

 Sidewalk chalk using plaster of Paris - by Hello, Wonderful

-7. Cupcake candle holders
+7. Cupcake Candle Holders

 Cupcake candle holders made with plaster of Paris by Songbird Blog

-8. Freeform sculptures
+8. Freeform Sculptures

 Freeform sculpture using plaster of Paris - First Palette